Dactylogyrus

 Dactylogyrus is a genus of monogeneans in the Dactylogyridae family.

 Like other monogeneans, species of Dactylogyrus only have one host required to complete their life cycle.

 Introduction

 Members of Dactylogyrus (common name: Gill Fluke) are oviparous (egg-laying) monogeneans trematodes that have two pairs of anchors.
 These anchors can be used to latch onto the gills of a host, particularly freshwater fish such as carp.
 In heavily infected fish, Dactylogyrus can also be found on the buccal cavity, and at times fins and skin of the freshwater fish.

 Species

-Dactylogyrus is one of the most speciose genus of helminths, with more than 900 species described.
+Dactylogyrus is one of the most speciose genus of helminths, with more than 900 species described, such as Dactylogyrus vastator.
 Consequently, in 1996, it was estimated that the taxonomy was "in a state of considerable confusion".

 Anatomy

 Other characteristics of Dactylogyrus species include the appearance of four eye-spots, 14 marginal hooks (7 pairs), one to two connective bars and two needle-like structures and spindle-shaped dactylogyrid-type seminal vesicles.
 Dactylogyrus has an adult structure that is up to 2 mm in length.